lorenzofresia124/Saas-Financial-Model-For-CBS/README.md

 ## How to Use the Model

-1. Open the Excel financial model.
+1. Open the Excel Files simultaneously.
-2. Modify the input variables such as:
+2. Modify the input variables using the Scenario Selector such as:
 - Subscription price
 - Customer acquisition cost (CAC)
 - Churn rate